AudioGenius-ai/create-launchapp/README.md

 ```

 The above command clones the Launchapp repository into `my-app` and runs `npm install` inside the created directory.
+An `.env.example` file is also generated using predefined environment variable definitions.

 ### Options

 - `--branch <branch>`: clone a specific branch from the Launchapp repository.
 - `--install`: automatically run `npm install` after cloning.
+- `--env`: prompt for environment variables using defaults and create a `.env` file.

 ## Future Extensibility